rymaju/FundiesCollab/README.md

 The app will be live at `http://localhost:5000`.

+Alternatively, you can also run the server using `pm2`, installed with

+`npm install -g pm2`

+by running

-Alternatively, you can also run the server using `pm2`, installed with `npm install -g pm2` by running `pm2 start ecosystem.config.js`.
-This offers the advantage of being able to see metrics by using the command `pm2 info server` or `pm2 monit`.
+`pm2 start ecosystem.config.js`.

+This offers the advantage of being able to see metrics by using the commands

+`pm2 info server`

+or

+`pm2 monit`.

 ### Frontend